-Digital farming can be defined as the use of technology by farmers to integrate financial and field level records for complete farm activity management.
+Digital farming can be defined as the use of technology by farmers to integrate financial and field-level records for complete farm activity management.

-Digital farming is “Consistent application of the methods of precision farming and smart farming, internal and external networking of the farm and use of web-based data platforms together with Big Data analyses”, according to a paper by Direct Line Group.
+Digital farming is the “Consistent application of the methods of precision farming and smart farming, internal and external networking of the farm and use of web-based data platforms together with Big Data analyses”, according to a paper by Direct Line Group.

 Digifarming is the integration of precision farming and smart farming and is achieved through implementation of intelligent softwares and hardwares.
 Precision farming is popularly defined ‘a technology-enabled approach to farming management that observes, measures, and analyzes the needs of individual fields and crops’.
 Smart farming is more focussed on the use of data acquired through various sources (historical, geographical and instrumental) in the management of the activities of the farm.